Actonel with Calcium

-USES: This product contains two separate medications, risedronate and calcium.
+USES: This product contains two separate medications: risedronate tablets and calcium tablets.

 Risedronate is used to prevent and treat certain types of bone loss (osteoporosis) in adults.
 Osteoporosis causes bones to become thinner and break (fracture) more easily.
-Your chance of developing osteoporosis increases as you age, after menopause, or if you are taking corticosteroid medications (e.g., prednisone) for long periods of time.
+Your chance of developing osteoporosis increases as you age, after menopause, or if you are taking corticosteroid medications (such as prednisone) for a long time.
 This medication works by slowing bone loss to help maintain strong bones and reduce the risk of fractures.
 Risedronate belongs to a class of medications called bisphosphonates.

 Calcium is a mineral needed to form healthy bones and to keep them strong.
-Calcium supplements are used to ensure an adequate intake of calcium in addition to the calcium you get from a well-balanced diet.
+Calcium supplements are used to make sure you get enough calcium in addition to the calcium you get from a well-balanced diet.

-HOW TO USE: Read the Medication Guide and, if available, the Patient Information Leaflet provided by your pharmacist before you start this product and each time you get a refill.
-Follow the instructions very closely to maximize the amount of drug absorbed and reduce the risk of injury to your esophagus.
-Consult your doctor or pharmacist if you have any questions.
+HOW TO USE: Read the Patient Information Leaflet if available from your pharmacist before you start taking this product and each time you get a refill.
+Follow the instructions very closely to make sure you absorb as much of the drug as possible and reduce the risk of injury to your esophagus.
+If you have any questions, ask your doctor or pharmacist.

 This product package contains both risedronate and calcium tablets.
 Calcium can decrease the absorption of risedronate if taken within 30 minutes after it.
-The manufacturer has indicated on the package instructions to take risedronate and calcium on separate days to avoid this drug interaction.
+Take risedronate and calcium on separate days to avoid this drug interaction.

-For risedronate: Take this medication by mouth, usually once a week or as directed by your doctor.
-Take it after getting up for the day, before taking your first food, beverage or other medication.
+For risedronate: Take this medication by mouth as directed by your doctor, usually once a week.
+Take it after getting up for the day, before taking your first food, beverage, or other medication.
 Do not take it at bedtime or while you are still in bed.
-Take this medication with a full glass (6-8 ounces or 180-240 milliliters) of plain water.
+Take this medication with a full glass of plain water (6 to 8 ounces or 180 to 240 milliliters).
 Do not take it with any other beverages.
 Swallow the tablet whole.
 Do not chew or suck on it.
-Then stay fully upright (sitting, standing or walking) for at least 30 minutes, and do not lie down until after your first food of the day.
+Then stay fully upright (sitting, standing, or walking) for at least 30 minutes, and do not lie down until after your first food of the day.
 Wait at least 30 minutes after taking risedronate before you eat or drink anything other than plain water and before taking any other medication by mouth.